Tensor network methods for quantum-inspired image processing and classical optics: Quantum encodings of images

-Next, we are mapping this matrix to a higher dimensional objet (a tensor) and then operate compression within this space.
+Next, we are mapping this matrix to a higher dimensional object (a tensor) and then operate compression within this space.
 The first tensor image encoding that we are considering comes from the field of quantum machine learning, where researchers are interested in efficient ways to feed data to quantum computers.
-The so-called Flexible Representation of Quantum Images (FRQI) \cite{le2011flexible} is a quantum encoding scheme that non-trivially represents images by a multi-qubit quantum state $|h\rangle$.
+The so-called Flexible Representation of Quantum Images (FRQI) \cite{le2011flexible} is a quantum encoding scheme that non-trivially represents images by a multi-qubit quantum state $|h\rangle$ by factorizing the pixel values and their positions.
 More precisely, an image of size $2^n \times 2^n$ is encoded using a normalized superposition of $2n+1$ qubits